 - Give your Page a Title.

-- If at any point you prefer to work in hidden mode, so that the students can not see the update, click on Hide from users.
+- If at any point you prefer to work in hidden mode so that the students don’t see the update, click on Hide from users.

-To view the HTML Source editor, select this to edit your text in HTML format.
+The Source code enables you to edit text in HTML format.

 - By default, clicking on the Sigma (Σ) icon will open a Graphical Equation text editor, where you can directly insert your equation with special characters, style, format, etc.

 - Select the drop down option next to the Sigma (Σ) icon which will give you access to other equation editors such as MathML and LaTeX equation editor.Read more about how to use LaTeX in Brightspace here